 A negative balance on a balance sheet can signal deeper financial challenges that businesses must address promptly.
-This imbalance occurs when liabilities exceed assets, creating a deficit that can hinder operations and growth.
+This imbalance occurs when liabilities exceed assets.
+It creates a deficit that can hinder operations and growth.
 Understanding the root causes of this issue is essential for crafting effective solutions.

 Make Sense of Profit & Loss with Negative Revenue and Expense Issues